 Explorer 147.
 Otford, map reference TQ532593, is in Kent, 4 km N of Sevenoaks.

 This walk includes a good mix of woodland and open countryside, with fine views from the steep-sided hills overlooking the Darent valley.
 It has obvious similarities with the original Otford Circular walk (1–43), with the same lunchtime village now that the pub in Romney Street has closed.
 Its shorter morning and longer afternoon essentially offer a more balanced walk, closer to the “good, brisk, shortish autumn or winter walk, with a late start possible” which perfectly described the original.

 This walk's relatively short morning section starts with the same stiff climb to the top of Otford Mount.
 It continues through the secluded valley of Magpie Bottom, one of several small nature reserves in the area managed by the Kent Wildlife Trust.
 In this valley it joins the route (in reverse) of the Knockholt to Otford walk (#37), then rejoins the Walk 1–43 route just before Dunstall Farm.
-A steep descent through the wooded White Hill brings you to the attractive village of Shoreham, where The Mount Vineyard is usually open for tastings at weekends (it also has a restaurant).
+A steep descent through the wooded White Hill brings you to the attractive village of Shoreham and lunch at one of its hostelries.